nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `marklesson 2` marks the 2nd lesson in your lesson list as completed.

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** Lessons that have been marked as completed will get shifted to the bottom of the lesson list.
+:bulb: **Tip:** Lessons that have been marked as completed will get shifted below lessons that are not completed.
 </div>

 ### Marking a lesson as not completed : `unmarklesson`